Rawsamble: Overlapping and Assembling Raw Nanopore Signals using a Hash-based Seeding Mechanism: Discussion and Future Work

 \head{New Directions for Future Work} We identify several new directions for future work.
-First, integrating the overlapping information with basecalling can provide accuracy benefits for basecallers.
-Existing basecallers are designed to basecall individual reads without such overlapping information.
+First, integrating the overlapping information with basecalling can provide accuracy benefits for basecallers \revc{(e.g., basecalling the overlapped region only once or designing basecallers such that they collectively take overlapping region for more accurate basecalling).} Existing basecallers are designed to basecall individual reads without such overlapping information.
 Such a combined approach can provide additional useful features for the underlying machine learning models in basecallers to improve the basecalling accuracy.
 Second, \emph{de novo} assembly construction enables identifying the reads that do not provide useful information for assembly if they are fully contained by other overlapping read pairs~\cite{li_minimap_2016}.
 Identifying these potentially useless reads early on provides the opportunity to avoid basecalling them, which can improve the overall execution time of basecalling by filtering out such reads.
 Third, \emph{de novo} assembly construction from raw signals provides new opportunities to design new basecallers that can basecall the assembled signals.
-Such a basecaller has the potential to substantially improve the performance, as it enables basecalling fewer long unitigs instead of many shorter reads.
+Such a basecaller has the potential to substantially improve the performance, as it enables basecalling fewer long unitigs instead of many shorter reads. \revc{Fourth, existing assemblies generated from basecalled sequences can leverage the raw signal information to resolve complex regions and perform phasing by utilizing the rich information in signals that may resolve certain repeats.} \revb{Fifth, more accurate and robust segmentation approaches for signal processing~\cite{bakic_campolina_2025} can lead to better overlapping and assembly construction, which requires further investigation for this particular use case.}

 While \rs enables new directions in raw signal analysis, particularly for \emph{de novo} assembly, several challenges and opportunities for future work remain.
 Addressing these challenges has the potential to enable new use cases and applications in raw signal and basecalled sequence analyses.